 What Is a Hernia?

-A hernia occurs when an organ or fatty tissue squeezes through a weak spot in a surrounding muscle or connective tissue called fascia.
-The most common types of hernia are inguinal (inner groin), incisional (resulting from an incision), femoral (outer groin), umbilical (belly button), and hiatal (upper stomach).
+A hernia happens when an organ or fatty tissue squeezes through a weak spot in a surrounding muscle or connective tissue called fascia.
+They often happen where the abdominal wall is weaker, such as in the abdomen (belly area) or groin, and can have various causes.

-Ultimately, all hernias are caused by a combination of pressure and an opening or weakness of muscle or fascia; the pressure pushes an organ or tissue through the opening or weak spot.
-Sometimes the muscle weakness is present at birth; more often, it occurs later in life.
+Ultimately, all hernias are caused by a combination of pressure and an opening or weakness of muscle or fascia.
+The pressure pushes an organ or tissue through the opening or weak spot.
+Sometimes the muscle weakness is present at birth.
+But more often, it happens later in life.